 The CDC enrolls children from infancy through five years of age and operates with a five-star license.
 Awarded by the N.C.
 Division of Child Development, which regulates licensed early care and education facilities in the state, the five-star rating is the highest granted under the state licensure system.
-Operational hours for the Davidson Campus CDC are 7:30 a.m. to 5:30 p.m., Monday through Friday.
+Operational hours for the Davidson Campus CDC are 7 a.m. to 6 p.m., Monday through Friday.
+For more information about CDC services please call 336.249.8186, ext.
+4830.